Chinese maker of 'Amazon coat' weathers coronavirus impact with tax breaks, rent waivers

-BEIJING/SHANGAHI (Reuters) - Orolay, the maker of the ‘Amazon coat’ that became a darling of U.S. fashion and social media a year ago, knows it is luckier than most Chinese small businesses trying to get back on their feet amid huge disruptions caused by the coronavirus epidemic.
+BEIJING/SHANGHAI (Reuters) - Orolay, the maker of the ‘Amazon coat’ that became a darling of U.S. fashion and social media a year ago, knows it is luckier than most Chinese small businesses trying to get back on their feet amid huge disruptions caused by the coronavirus epidemic.

 Perhaps more than anything, the masks prove it.
 Despite huge shortages across China, Orolay was able to procure sufficient masks for its staff, 31 of whom or 40% were back at work last week, through the local commerce bureau and trade associations.